MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/cancel-the-deletion-of-a-record-by-using-custom-criteria.md

 ---
-title: Cancel the Deletion of a Record by Using Custom Criteria ms.prod: access ms.assetid: 0445765f-4629-5970-776c-5bd30e2d72a1 ms.date: 06/08/2017
+title: Cancel the deletion of a record by using custom criteria ms.prod: access ms.assetid: 0445765f-4629-5970-776c-5bd30e2d72a1 ms.date: 09/25/2018
 ---

-# Cancel the Deletion of a Record by Using Custom Criteria
+# Cancel the deletion of a record by using custom criteria

 The following example illutrates how to use a form's **[Delete](../../../api/Access.Form.Delete.md)** event to prevent the deletion of a record based on custom criteria.
 In this example, the **Delete** event is canceled if the value of the DataRequired field is Yes.

 ```vb